gkoh/furble/README.md

 ### GPS Location Tagging

-For Fujifilm cameras, location tagging is supported with the M5Stack GPS unit:
+For Fujifilm & Sony cameras, location tagging is supported with the M5Stack GPS unit:
 - [GPS/BDS Unit v1.1 (AT6668)](https://shop.m5stack.com/products/gps-bds-unit-v1-1-at6668)

 The previous unit is now EOL: